Crockpot Italian Chicken and Broccoli Rabe Chili

 Recipe by Tieghan Gerard

-Tieghan is the author of Half Baked Harvest, the Readers’ Choice for Most Inspired Weeknight Dinners at the 2016 Saveur Blog Awards, as well as the winner of the 2016 Better Homes & Gardens Reader’s Choice Award for Favorite Food Blog.
-Her cookbook, The Harvested Table, will be published by Clarkson Potter in the Fall of 2017.
-She is a regular contributor at the Huffington Post and Buzzfeed.
+Tieghan is the author of Half Baked Harvest, and the winner of the 2014 and 2016 Better Homes & Gardens Reader’s Choice Award for Favorite Food Blog.
+It was also the recipient of Saveur Magazine’s 2016 Award for Most Inspired Weeknight Dinners as well as the 2016 Bloglovin’ Best Food Blog Award.
+Her first book, The Half Baked Harvest Cookbook, published by Clarkson Potter, launched September 12, 2017.
+Tieghan is also a regular contributor at the Huffington Post and Buzzfeed.

 - 3 Lbs. boneless, skinless chicken thighs or breasts